With the craziness of the holidays over, I always feel like January is such a drag. How do you get over those winter blues?

 - Bring out a supplementary resource that you never get to and do it – art, logic puzzles, or mad libs.
 It will be a nice break from your regular curriculum.

 - Finish a project, science or history, anything that you’ve put on the back burner because it was too messy or you were too tired.
+You know those big mess projects that you hate?
+Now is a good time to bring them out because it’s not likely that you’ll get them done once you get back into the books.

 Learning can take shape in many forms.
 It doesn’t have to be all lessons and workbooks.
 Design, create, or build, do all those messy fun projects you’ve been putting off so that you can ward off those winter blues.
 We hibernate in the winter like bears, I have a small toddler, yes, she’s one now, we’re staying home where it’s nice and warm, thank you.